, Answering FAQ'sTurboTax Employee

 Important.
 Payers are only required to report interest payments of $10 or more to the IRS on Form 1099-INT, but you are always required to report any earnings on your tax return, even if less than $10.

-If you've already gone through the step-by-step interview and want to jump directly to the entry screen for the Form 1099-INT, follow these directions.
+If you've gone through the interviews and want to jump to the entry screen for the Form 1099-INT, follow these steps.

 In general, any interest amounts in Box 8 are tax exempt, however, you may have other sources of income that use this amount to determine how much of your income is taxable.